jwbensley/dfz_name_and_shame/README.md

 Thanks to the following people/organisations/groups for their help:

 * The authors of [mrtparse](https://github.com/t2mune/mrtparse) - I'm too lazy to write my own MRT parser for a spare time project, so this wouldn't be possible without them
+* The [RIPE RIS](https://ris.ripe.net/docs/) project for providing public MRT file archives which allow for "research" projects like this to take place.
+* The [RouteViews](http://routeviews.org/) project for providing public MRT file archives which allow for "research" projects like this to take place.
 * [Mythic Beasts](https://www.mythic-beasts.com/) for the server hosting - I was hitting the Linux OOM killer on a weekly basis before they stepped in
 * [Łukasz Bromirski](https://twitter.com/LukaszBromirski) - for a [full table feed](https://lukasz.bromirski.net/post/bgp-w-labie-3/)